xswitch/battleship/readme.md

 > Show amount left and preview placement
 >> Polish table
 >> on enter, create coordinates from difference and light up cells with coordinates from array
-> Start normal game loop when both players have placed ships